-This guidance is one of series of Supplementary Guidance to the Proposed Plan on how the housing policy will be applied in practice across the Park.
-This guidance forms part of the statutory development plan.
-The guide is aimed at those applying for planning permission, community groups and agencies looking to progress housing proposals and for us, as the planning authority, to interpret the detail of the policies.
-It is relevant to applicants of a single house development and large housing proposals.
-It does not cover house extensions and alterations and guidance on this can be found in our design and place-making guidance.
+This quidance is one of a series of Supplementary Guidance to the Local Development Plan and explains how housing policy will be applied in practice across the Park.
+It is aimed at those applying for planning permission, community groups and agencies looking to progress housing proposals and for us, as the planning authority, to interpret the detail of the policies.
+It is relevant to single house developments and large housing proposals but does not cover house extensions and alterations which is covered in our design and place-making guidance.